Estimated Reading Time: 6 minutes

 Deprivation of assets is also common when it comes to paying care home fees, with many people reducing their assets so they don’t have to pay as much towards the cost of a care home.
 In this case, if the council believes you’ve intentionally reduced your assets, you may still have to pay for your own care.

 Yes, the amount you get from means-tested benefits is going up each year.
-For example, payment rates for all means-tested benefits increased by 10.1% in April 2023, in line with inflation.
+For example, payment rates for most means-tested benefits increased by 6.7% in April 2024, in line with inflation.

 This cap only applies to people of working age.
 You aren’t affected by the cap if you’ve reached the State Pension age.